BrewBlox/brewblox-documentation/docs/dev/contributing/docker.md

       - "traefik.frontend.rule=PathPrefix: /history"
 ```

-This is the BrewBlox history service.
+This is the Brewblox history service.
 It needs both Influx and RabbitMQ to do its job, and needs to be recognized by the Traefik gateway.

 ```yaml
     labels: